Mary Ellen Wohl

-Mary Ellen Beck Wohl was chief of the respiratory diseases division at Children's Hospital Boston (a teaching hospital of Harvard Medical School), and served as associate director of the general clinical research center until a few years before her death in November 2009.
-Since the 1960s, when she first joined the university, Wohl specialized in the respiratory diseases of children and was a leader in the field of clinical research on Cystic fibrosis.
+Mary Ellen Beck Wohl (June 12, 1932 - October 9, 2009) was Chief of the Division of Respiratory Diseases at Children's Hospital Boston (a teaching hospital of Harvard Medical School), and served as Associate Director of the General Clinical Research Center until 2002.
+Since the 1962, when she first joined the staff at Children's Hospital, Wohl specialized in the respiratory diseases of children.
+She was also a leader in the field of clinical research on cystic fibrosis.
 She developed a number of techniques to evaluate the function of the lungs in young children and is the author of many research papers in this field.

 Early life and education

-Mary Ellen Beck was born in Cleveland, Ohio, in 1932.
-Her father, Claude Beck, was a surgeon and professor of cardiovascular surgery at Western Reserve University (later Case Western), and her mother Ellen Manning Beck was a surgical nurse.
-As she was growing up medicine was often discussed in the family at the dinner table and both she and her younger sister trained as physicians.
+Mary Ellen Beck Wohl was born in Cleveland, Ohio on June 12, 1932.
+Her mother Ellen Manning Beck was a surgical nurse.
+Her father, Claude Beck, was a surgeon and professor of cardiovascular surgery at Western Reserve University (later Case Western Reserve University).
+Beck is known for performing the first defibrillation in 1947.

-In 1954, Beck graduated magna cum laude from Radcliffe College with a bachelor of arts degree.
-She had rebelled against the family interest in medicine as an undergraduate and studied history and literature, but she also took pre-medical courses and organic chemistry as part of a more general education.
-When she decided not to study for a Ph.D. in history she was well prepared to apply to medical school instead.
-After graduating from Radcliffe, she enrolled at the Columbia University College of Physicians and Surgeons.
+Wohl graduated magna cum laude from Radcliffe College in 1954 with a bachelor of arts degree.
+She studied history and literature at Radcliffe but also took pre-med courses.
+Wohl decided against getting a Ph.D. in history and instead went to medical school at Columbia University College of Physicians and Surgeons.

-Beck graduated with her doctor of medicine degree in 1958, and went on to an internship at Bellevue Hospital in New York City.
+Beck graduated with her M.D. in 1958.
+She then took an internship at Bellevue Hospital in New York City.